| Fortieth

 churching involves both the blessing of the mother and the presentation of

 the child to God.
+In

 contemporary practice, it is rarely medically necessary and sometimes not